 The Careers & Employability Service helps students and graduates of the University of South Wales and its franchise/partner colleges with all aspects of their career planning.
 Services range from individual advice and guidance, employability events and workshops, Grad Edge Award, jobs and placement opportunities, careers information, contact with employers and help with starting your own business.

-Meeting with a Careers Adviser – Speak to a Careers Adviser on a one-to-one basis.
+Meeting with a Careers Adviser – As a student or graduate of USW you can speak to a Careers Adviser on a one-to-one basis.
 Services range from individual advice and guidance on career choice to postgraduate study, work experience, practical support with job hunting, interview techniques, CV’s, working/studying overseas and much more.
 We can even help you find a part time job whilst you study.

 Careers Events – Every term we organise a large variety of events across all faculties to help you with a range of career issues and job hunting.
 These include exhibitions, jobs fairs, guest speakers and much more.
 Make sure you don’t miss out on whats going on in your campus.
 Careers events can always be viewed from our home page